 Kerr, Scott and Dick, R. H. An American Art Colony; the Art and Artists of Ste.
 Genevieve, Missouri 1930-1940.
 St. Louis Mercantile Library, 2004

 The Sainte Genevieve Art Colony: Ste.
-Genevieve is famous for its French history and heritage.
-It is less well known that almost 200 years after its founding, a group of famous and near-famous American artists made some history of their own here.
-The Sainte Genevieve Art Colony was founded in 1932 and lasted until the unrest leading up to World War II ended the endeavor in 1940.
+Genevieve became the site of an artists’ colony and summer art school in the 1930’s, founded by a group of famous and near-famous American artists who wrote an important chapter in the annals of Midwestern painting.
+The Sainte Genevieve Art Colony began in 1932 and lasted until the unrest leading up to World War II ended the endeavor in 1940.
 Along with its offshoot, the Summer School of Art, the Colony attracted some of the period’s best known regional artists and several who went on to national fame.
 Throughout its tenure, the Colony was headquartered at the Shaw House, and the artists and students focused on the subjects they found here: the beauty of the countryside, the quaint charm of the little town’s historic architecture, and the people who lived in this small community.
 The works are vibrant examples of the Regionalism movement and a vivid portrait of the town as it was then.

 The Lasting Legacy: The Colony experience matured Matt Ziegler, who grew from a hobbyist into a professional artist.
 And it impelled and equipped him to extend the Colony experiment in a less formally-organized version for four more decades, inspiring other artists and creating the groundwork for Ste.
 Genevieve's present role as an art community.
 The professional artists who came to Ste.
-Genevieve during 1941 - 1981 included Art Colony members Joe Vorst, Fred Conway and Martyl, St. Louis artists Siegfried Reinhardt, Dhimitri Zonia, and Barnett and Frances Evans.
-That he mentored talented youth, notably M. Charles Rhinehart, who also became a teacher and influential artist, kept the Colony flame burning.
+Genevieve during 1941 - 1981 included Art Colony members Joe Vorst, Fred Conway and Martyl, St. Louis artists Siegfried Reinhardt, Dhimitri Zonia, Barnett and Frances Evans and Illinois artist Roscoe Misselhorn.
+That Ziegler mentored talented youth, notably M. Charles Rhinehart, who also became a teacher and influential artist, kept the Colony flame burning.
 This ongoing interest in the Colony has provided the stimulus for the development of the contemporary art scene in Ste.
 Genevieve.
 A talented and active art community, a thriving local art guild, over a dozen public art venues, and a year-round schedule of art events are part of the Colony legacy.
-Today––even eight decades after the Colony closed its doors––Sainte Genevieve is home to and at home with the visual arts.
+Today––over eight decades after the Colony closed its doors––Sainte Genevieve is home to and at home with the visual arts.
 Indeed, the town still can proudly proclaim: Art happens here!

 For biographies on Art Colony artists, two books are an excellent reference: